Connect

 Driving in Alberta

-Driving in Alberta is a great way to get around the province.
-Before hitting the road—whether you're driving in Calgary to explore the city or driving cross-country—it's essential to familiarize yourself with the rules of the road and traffic laws specific to this area.
-Drivers should also be aware that cell phone use while driving is prohibited unless they use hands-free technology.
+Driving is a great way to get around Alberta.
+Whether you're driving in Calgary to explore the city or cross-country to experience its diverse offerings, it's essential to familiarize yourself with the rules of the road.

 When registering your vehicle in Alberta, you will need proof of ownership, such as a bill of sale or lease agreement, and valid identification, like a driver's license or passport.
 You will also need to provide proof of insurance which covers liability for bodily injury and property damage caused by accidents.
-It is important to note that all vehicles registered in Alberta must have minimum third-party liability coverage regardless of whether they are driven within provincial borders.

 Public Transportation in Alberta

-The largest Albertan cities go to great lengths to ensure their residents' access to transportation options.
-Calgary's public transportation system—which includes buses and trains—is well-equipped and varied enough to touch nearly every area of the city in addition to the most populated suburbs.
 Edmonton and its surrounding suburbs also have access to great public transportation, and that access is a motivation for many homebuyers to move to the province.

 Schools in Alberta